omeka/omeka-s-enduser/docs/modules/demodata.md

 The interface for this module is only available to users at the Global Administrator and Supervisor levels.
 Resources created will be available to all users, but ownership will be the user that imported the dataset.

-!!! note
-	The module requires storage space of roughly 220 megabytes.
-This is by far the largest Omeka Team module.
-It is intended to provide Omeka S users with sample items for learning various features, and should be both uninstalled in the interface and manually removed from your server to free up storage space.

 ## Using Demo Data

 Upon installation and activation, "Demo Data" will appear as an option under the "Modules" section of the left-hand sidebar in the administrative dashboard.